itsrohanvj/Extracting-text-from-images/README.md

-# Exract Text from Images
+# Extract Text from Images
 ------------------------------------------------------------------------
 #### The code takes input of image preprocess it then tesseract process the preprocessed image to give the output.